nicolaei/master/docs/thesis/source/05_implementation.md

  * There is more chance of interference due to the appartment being in the middle of a high density residential area.

- * There was constant movement in the appartment and thus LoS between some of the access points would at times be broken.
-In addition a clothing rack would be in the general area which chould have affected the results.
+ * There was constant movement in the appartment and thus line of sight between some of the access points would at times be broken.
+In addition, a clothing rack would be in the general area which chould have affected the results.